We are grateful for the opportunity to care for our beautiful land with the help of our herd in Northern California.

 - Planned Grazing – This approach to grazing lets the grass take the lead in telling us how the herd can strengthen its roots and build the soil over time.

-- Misty West Gay – Misty builds networks of beef lovers, moms, vendors, processors, and gorgeous babies with two feet and four.
-She handles Bookkeeping and Customer Service for the Ranch.
-She’s a Member of the Sonoma County Food System Alliance and a serious home cook, having come to ranching from a career in software and consulting.
+Misty West Gay – Misty builds networks of beef lovers, moms, vendors, processors, and gorgeous babies with two feet and four.
+She handles Customer Service for the Ranch.
+She’s a Member of the Sonoma County Food System Alliance and a serious home cook and gardener, having come to ranching from a career in software and consulting.
 Her garden is as wild and untenable as this big beautiful life.